yenchiah/data-science-book-uva/syllabus.md

 ## Communication Principles

 Class members are expected to treat others with mutual respect and appreciation regardless of any differences.
-It is my intent that students from all diverse backgrounds and perspectives be well served by the course.
+It is our intent that students from diverse backgrounds and perspectives be well served by the course.
+In this way, we can create a safe environment for discussions.

-The best ways to contact TAs and me outside the lectures and seminars are via email or TicketVise (similar to the discussion board) on Canvas.
+The best ways to contact TAs and the teaching team outside the lectures and work sessions are via TicketVise (similar to the discussion board) on Canvas, the Inbox message on Canvas, or email.
+We prefer TicketVise as the questions can be allocated to the teaching team members based on their types.
+Also, other students may have the same question and thus can check TicketVise to get answers.
-Please keep in mind that responses from TAs and me could be delayed due to weekends or holidays.
+Please keep in mind that responses from TAs and the teaching team could be delayed due to weekends or holidays.

 All course announcements will be on Canvas.
 I expect students to monitor Canvas periodically for any changes in deadlines, or any other announcements.